-Here you can see the Audit tab, which GRAX will be retiring in favor of a newer lightning web component.
+Here you can see the Audit tab, which GRAX is retiring in favor of a newer lightning web component.

 We recommend customers upgrade to the new single record restore component.
-After GRAX conducts the upgrade and migration, you will be able to visualize all historical versions.
-What's more, this robust time machine-like component will allow you to selectively restore one or more individual fields back to a historical point in time.
-It will even respect your end users' field-level security.
+After GRAX conducts the upgrade and migration, you are able to visualize all historical versions.
+What's more, this robust time machine-like component allows you to selectively restore one or more individual fields back to a historical point in time.
+It even respects your end users' field-level security.
 This new component leverages Salesforce's newest lightning web component technology, which allows for things like multiple components dynamically interacting with each other, for a better end user experience.

 If your use case calls for analyzing historical versions in aggregate at scale, History Stream is the best way to do this.
 After GRAX conducts the upgrade/migration for you, customers can stream every historical version downstream and access/analyze this in the storage/database of their choosing.
 For example, you could run advanced queries in AWS Redshift to get the exact answers to your business questions.
 You're no longer locked in to using the Audit tab to access this data; instead you can analyze your business history where ever it's needed.

-GRAX will end support for this feature in the Summer of 2021.
+GRAX support for this feature ends in the Summer of 2021.

 If you have questions or need more information, please open a support ticket.